-The certification of buildings and measures to improve lighting and air conditioning optimise energy consumption.
+Measures to improve lighting and air conditioning optimise energy consumption have been deployed.

-Also, the electricity used on two sites in the IIe-de-France region comes from renewable energy sources.
+Also, the electricity used on two sites in the Ile-de-France region comes from renewable energy sources and there is an on-going work to identify additional international sites.